tis-innovation-park/tm-vmm/doc/devel.md

 ### functions

-functions file
+This file contains functions used by the various scripts.

 ### generate-conf

-configuration generation functions
+This file contains functions for generating configuration files.

 ### Loggers